Football Goal Posts

 Luckily, the FA has some clear guidelines concerning the sort of goal post that’s suitable for different age ranges, team sizes, and game types.
 Obviously, a school PE lesson will have different needs than a premiership match, and the type of goal you use will vary depending on whether you’re playing 5 a side, 7 a side, 9 a side, or 11 a side.

-So when choosing your football goal posts, all you have to do is think about who’ll be using them, and why.
-Do you need goal posts for training?
+So when choosing your football goal posts and football nets, all you have to do is think about who’ll be using them, and why.
+Do you need full size football goals for training?
 For friendlies?
 Or for professional high-stakes league games?

 Socketed Goal Posts – These are found in thousands of football stadiums, parks, and open spaces across the world.
 They’re essentially frames inserted into sockets in the ground, using a pocket of concrete to secure them.
 Socketed goal posts are built to last.